 Candida thrives on these foods and can grow at rapid speeds.
-When this happens, chronic yeast overgrowth occurs and is seen through symptoms such as: constant fatigue and heaaches, depression, jock itch, possibly skin yeast infections like ringworm and psoriasis, multiple types of food reactions or allergies, brain fog, and a sensitivity to certain types of moldy, fermented foods (cheese, dairy, wine, beer).
-Some natural health experts also believe that sugar addictions stem from yeast overgrowth because the yeast needs ‘food’ to survive, leading one to eat more and more.
+When this happens, chronic yeast overgrowth occurs and is seen through symptoms such as constant fatigue and headaches, depression, jock itch, possibly skin yeast infections like ringworm and psoriasis, multiple types of food reactions or allergies, brain fog, and a sensitivity to certain types of moldy, fermented foods (cheese, dairy, wine, beer).
+Some natural health experts also believe that sugar addictions stem from yeast overgrowth because the yeast needs “food” to survive, leading one to eat more and more.

 How Natural Remedies May Help

 Many natural remedies are available and you’ve likely seen all kinds of anti-fungal pills at health food stores that promise to help get rid of candida.
-While some of these may in fact fight the symptoms of candida and even cure mild cases, it’s best to treat the root of the problem first: removing the harmful foods and replenishing the good gut bacteria.
-One natural remedy that can help you restore good gut bacteria is an old time classic treatment known as ACV, or apple cider vinegar.
+While some of these may fight the symptoms of candida and even cure mild cases, it’s best to treat the root of the problem first: removing the harmful foods and replenishing the good gut bacteria.
+One natural remedy that can help you restore good gut bacteria is an old-time classic treatment known as ACV or apple cider vinegar.
 Apple cider vinegar is fermented with a beneficial yeast that acts as a prebiotic for healthy bacteria in your gut, so essentially it helps your good bacteria grow as you eliminate harmful foods that feed the harmful yeasts like candida.
-Apple cider vinegar is even applied topically to the skin to treat skin fungal infections, acne, and even used as an alternative treatment to chemical-filled creams for jock-itch.
+Apple cider vinegar is even applied topically to the skin to treat skin fungal infections, acne, and is even used as an alternative treatment to chemical-filled creams for jock-itch.

 The Most Important Part About Fighting Candida

-After a while once the yeast is under control, many people can add back low-starch grains like oats and quinoa, and some can even keep them in the beginning.
+After a while, once the yeast is under control, many people can add back low-starch grains like oats and quinoa, and some can even keep them in the beginning.
 Lentils, chickpeas, avocados, and even winter squash are also usually tolerated just fine on a yeast-free diet.
-The lower the sugar content of a food, the better.
-Once you’ve replaced the harmful ‘food’ that candida thrives on, it’s important to add other items to your menu that can possibly help fight bad bacteria.
+The lower the sugar content of food, the better.
+Once you’ve replaced the harmful ‘food’ that candida thrives on, it’s important to add other items to your menu that can help fight bad bacteria.

-How to Use Apple Cider Vinegar as Part of a Candida Treatment Regimen
+How to Use Apple Cider Vinegar as part of a Candida Treatment Regimen

-You need to purchase raw, organic apple cider vinegar so you know that the ‘mother’ is still in tact, which is the good bacteria the vinegar grows on.
+You need to purchase raw, organic apple cider vinegar so you know that the ‘mother’ is still intact, which is the good bacteria the vinegar grows on.
 (This is the cloudy appearance you see in the bottom of the jar.)
 A good brand is Bragg’s, though some others are available too.
 Be sure it’s also non-GMO and organic, whatever you do, to avoid pesticides and harmful chemicals that only feed bad bacteria.